gyanz/pydsstools/CONTRIBUTING.md

 best-effort basis.

 pydsstools has a small public API.
-The large majority of read/write operations are methods on `pydsstools.heclib.dss.HecDss`, so the scope of any migration is limited.
+The large majority of read/write operations are methods on `pydsstools.heclib.dss.HecDss.Open`, so the scope of any migration is limited.
 The [API documentation](https://pydsstools.readthedocs.io/) is the authoritative reference for current method signatures and is often the fastest way to find the equivalent of a renamed or restructured call.